The Four Main Functions of Computers

 External storage is achieved through accessories that attach externally to the computer.
 They include external drives and optical disks.

-Better still data and information can be stored online in cloud solutions for a fee.
+Better still data and information can be stored online in cloud solutions for a fee or for a fee if large space is required.

 Storage integrity is a crucial phase that can actually determine the worth of a computer system.
 In any case, what use is a computer without data and information?